servusdei2018/infra/README.md

 - **update_apt.yml**: performs an apt upgrade on all servers, rebooting each system if necessary

+- **update_bot.yml**: updates *Werewolf* with the latest source for [elmobot](https://github.com/servusdei2018/elmobot) from the Git repository, builds it, and restarts the elmobot service

 - **update_site.yml**: updates *Vampire* with the latest static content for [bracy.dev](https://bracy.dev) from the Git repository, and restarts the caddy service

 ## Assets